dbrattli/Expression/README.md

 ### Option as an applicative

-Sometimes wish to combine two Options together via a function to produce a new Option i.e. we want to combine them only in the case when they are **both** Some.
-But if either one is Nothing, then the overall outcome should also be Nothing.
+In functional programming, we sometimes want to combine two Option values into a new Option.
+However, this combination should only happen if both Options are Some.
+If either Option is None, the resulting value should also be None.

-We can use the function map2 to achieve this purpose.
+The map2 function allows us to achieve this behavior.
+It takes two Option values and a function as arguments.
+The function is applied only if both Options are Some, and the result becomes the new Some value.
+Otherwise, map2 returns None.

+This approach ensures that our combined value reflects the presence or absence of data in the original Options.

 ```python
 from expression import Some, Nothing, Option